 London’s best swimming pools, public baths and lidos

 This building is more akin to a royal banqueting hall than a swimming pool, with a high vaulted ceiling and oodles of natural light which make it a pleasant place to do a few lengths.
 Thoroughly modernised, the 25-metre pool is evenly split between lane and casual swims.
-There’s a plethora of daily classes, including Aqua Jog, Aqua Fit and Aqua Circuits.
+There’s a plethora of daily classes, including Aqua Fit in the main pool, or yoga and circuits in the studios.
 And if all that physical exercise gets too exhausting, you can relax in the steam room or sauna.

 This 50-metre outdoor pool is surrounded by art deco Grade II-listed buildings that house the Lido Café and exercise studios, offering year-round dance and pilates classes and activities for pre-school children.
 An eclectic range of events are organised on the site, from film nights to furniture fairs, and the Brockwell Lido Users’ Group is active in ensuring the facility meets the needs of the community.